tnglf1337/tnglf1337/README.md

 ### Hi there 👋
 ## About Me:
 My name is Timo, and I'm a 31 years old computer science student at Heinrich Heine University.
-My main interests in this field are profesisonal software development, theoretical algorithms as well as mashine learning.
+My main interests in this field are profesisonal software development, theoretical algorithms as well as mashine learning and game theory.

 ## Tech Stack:
 <table>